Rappers Drake, 21 Savage settle with Conde Nast over fake Vogue cover

 He also said the settlement includes a permanent injunction against their commercial use of Vogue's trademarks.

 A lawyer for Drake had no immediate comment, while a lawyer for 21 Savage declined to comment.
-Reuters obtained Bowes' memo.
+Reuters obtained Bowes' memo, which was reported earlier by news website Semafor.

 Conde Nast, also known as Advance Magazine Publishers Inc, had sought at least $4 million in its Nov.
 7 lawsuit against the rappers.